cuiyongbo/hello-world/my_wiki/programmer_note/linux_system_call/general_unix_api_manual.rst

    In addition, zero or more file creation flags and file status flags can be bitwise-or'd in flags.
    The **file creation flags** are O_CLOEXEC, O_CREAT, O_DIRECTORY, O_EXCL, O_NOCTTY, O_NOFOLLOW, O_TRUNC,
    and O_TTY_INIT.
-The **file status flags** are all of the remaining flags listed below.
-The distinction between these two groups of flags is that the file status flags can be retrieved and (in some cases) modified using *fcntl(2)*.
+The **file status flags** are all of the remaining flags.
+   **The distinction between these two groups of flags is that the file status flags can be retrieved and modified using fcntl().**
    For the full list of file creation flags and file status flags, refer to *open(2)* man page.

-   Some of these optional flags can be altered using *fcntl(2)* after the file has been opened.

    *creat()* is equivalent to *open()* with flags equal to O_CREAT|O_WRONLY|O_TRUNC.